 4 Days in the Netherlands

-Now that we’ve discussed logistics of where to stay, let’s get into your 4 days in the Netherlands.
+Now that we’ve discussed logistics of where to stay, let’s get into this Netherlands itinerary.

 Day 1 – Leiden